andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/07-oslo_gastro.md

 As I take a seat on a plush purple couch Talor calls out over the din of the espresso machine, "hey, have you ever had a cappuccino al freddo?"

-"Never even heard of such a thing"
+"I've never even heard of such a thing"

 "Well it just feels like a cappuccino al freddo type of day & I'm going to make myself one, would you like to try one?"